-- The Audio LED lights when an audio parameter adjustment is made. - The Video LED lights when a video parameter adjustment is made.
+- The Audio LED lights when an audio parameter adjustment is made. - The Video LED lights when a video parameter adjustment is made. - The DV LED lights when DV control is enabled (reserved for future use).

 Figure 3-4.
 Control Mode Status LED Area